kjsoftware/filament-fullcalendar/README.md

 # Configuration

-Before you can configure the calendar, you'll need to add `FilamentFullcalendarPlugin` to your panel's `plugins` array.
+Before you can configure the calendar, you'll need to add `FilamentFullCalendarPlugin` to your panel's `plugins` array.

 ```php
 <?php